All Events Matter, All People Matter

 I always preferred participating in more than one event.
 I enjoyed all track and field events and thrived with a more-is-better attitude by competing in multiple events.

-When I became a CEO, Superintendent, CIO, member of a Governor's Cabinet, and executive team member of one of the largest public pension systems in the U.S. after my running career, I liked all jobs and different types of people in an organization.
+When I became a CEO, Superintendent, CIO, member of a Governor's Cabinet, and executive team member of one of the largest public pension systems in the U.S. after my running career, I liked all those jobs and different types of people in the organizations I worked for over the years.

-These positions required a big-picture view of the organization, much like the original ultimate runner competition, where you had to understand all the events to succeed.
+The positions above required a big-picture view of the organization, much like the original Ultimate Runner competition, where you had to understand all the events to succeed.
+You had to understand all departments, from accounting to marketing.

-As a CEO and CIO, you learn an organization's processes, systems, and, most importantly, how different people work and understand information.
+As a CEO and CIO, you must learn about the organization's jobs, processes, systems, and, most importantly, how people in different jobs work and understand information.

-Using the Ultimate Runner analogy, “You get to know and understand all the events.”
+Using the Original Ultimate Runner Race analogy, “You must know about all the events from 100 meters to the marathon.”

-You understand why every position and person is essential and valuable to an organization in "their event."
+You understand why every position and person is essential and valuable to an organization in "their event" if you take the time to see a big-picture view of the organization.

-You also learn how work silos work and how to unite people in different silos instead of living and working in isolation.
+By taking a big-picture view, you also discover how work silos work and how to unite people in different silos instead of living and working in isolation.

 When you work in a world of systems and interconnectedness, you learn compassion for all people, their positions, and the details about why every person and function is essential.

-I remember a few sections of people in an organization who could not stand each other for probably 15-20 years.
+I remember working with a few sections of people in an organization who could not stand each other for probably 15-20 years.

-After we did a workflow of how everything worked between their sections (which had never been done before), they understood others' “events,” their work tasks more appreciated each other, and stopped bickering and finger-pointing.
+After creating a workflow that illustrated how everything worked between their respective departments, they began to understand each other's events, appreciated each other's work tasks, and stopped bickering and finger-pointing.

-What the Ultimate Runner taught me, I used my entire career.
+What The Ultimate Runner taught me about the value of multiple events I used my entire career.

-There are many different events, but all events are equal in value.
-Each event requires a unique set of skills and abilities.
+There are many different events (jobs) in life, but all events and jobs are equal in value.
+Each event requires unique skills and abilities that contribute to the greater good.

-Said another way, all event matters.
-Every person counts in the best event that suits them.
+Said another way, all events matter, and all people matter.
+Every person contributes to the best event that suits them.

-Doing all those events in one day, from 100 meters to the marathon (similar to doing many different jobs), taught me to appreciate the gifts of every type of person and their unique skills in each event and the struggles they faced to be the best with the talent they were given.
+Doing all those events in one day, from 100 meters to the marathon (similar to doing many different jobs), taught me to appreciate the gifts of every type of person and their unique skill set in each event and the struggles they faced to be the best they could be with the talent they were given.

-Training for over a year and then racing in The Original Ultimate Runner race opened my eyes to what was possible and how to appreciate differences better than an MBA or Ph.D. program.
+Training for over a year and then racing in The Original Ultimate Runner race opened my eyes to what was possible and how to better appreciate differences between people and their events than an MBA or Ph.D. program.

-More importantly, I learned that every event is equal in value and necessary for success.
+More importantly, I learned that every event is equal in value and necessary for success for the entire team to become successful.

 Blessings,